j4ffle/j4ffle.github.io/_pages/about.md

 I am an Assistant Professor of Accounting at Boise State University.

-I'm interested in understanding the interactions between company executives and information intermediaries, particularly in the incentives and consequences around managers' disclosure choices and interactions with sell-side analysts and investors.
+I'm interested in understanding the interactions between company executives and information intermediaries, particularly in the incentives and consequences around executives' disclosure choices and interactions with sell-side analysts and investors.
 I seek to understand the determinants of firms’ information environments and the efficient allocation of capital.

 Prior to joining Boise State University, I taught at Northeastern University.
 I completed my Ph.D. in Accounting at Boston College and my MS and BS in Accounting at Brigham Young University where I also received a minor in economics.